‘The week before we headed to Barca, one of my friends posted photos of the Monjuic fountain light show on facebook and I instantly knew I had to go…‘

 Times and Transport

-The fountain and castle close by are easily accessible (as it the hilltop overlook) by hopping the metro to Parallel on the L3 green line.
-The light show runs Thursday through Sunday nights during high season and operates reduced hours during the shoulder months.
-The entire show runs for 30 minutes and is free of charge.
+The fountain and Castle close by are easily accessible (as is the nearby hilltop overlook) from the Parallel metro station on the L3 line.
+The Monjuic light show runs Thursday through Sunday nights during in summer and operates reduced hours off season.
+The show runs for 30 minutes and is free of charge.

-‘It’s difficult to describe just how fantastic the spectacle is when the water starts to shoot from the massive fountain and is lit up in a rainbow of colours to a brilliantly themed play list in the background’
+‘It’s difficult to describe just how fantastic it is when the water starts shooting and a rainbow of colours lights up the night sky…’

-Once the show gets underway you can, as I did, pretend you’re Monserrat Caballais, and rock out with Freddie Mercury to the star track of the show, which is obviously ‘Barcelona’.
-What else could it be??
-You will not be disappointment unless, of course, you were there on the same night as me and had to listen to my singing along.
-If so, I’d like to take this opportunity to apologise profusely #sorrynotsorry.
-The full 30 minute long show is sensational and, given it’s free, makes it even more enjoyable.
-If you have some time in the city, it really is a must-see and I wouldn’t hesitate to go back and see it again.
+Once the show gets underway you can pretend you’re Monserrat Caballais and rock out with Freddie Mercury to ‘Barcelona‘.
+You won’t disappointed unless you were there on the same night as me and had to listen to my singing.
+If so, I’d like to take this opportunity to apologise.
+The show is sensational and the fact that it’s free makes it even more enjoyable.
+If you have some time in the city, it really is a must-see.